-PITTSBURGH, Pa. - A resident of Allegheny County, Pennsylvania, has been indicted by a federal grand jury in Pittsburgh, Pennsylvania, on charges of bank robbery and attempted bank robbery, United States Attorney Scott W. Brady announced today.
+PITTSBURGH, PA- A resident of Pittsburgh, PA, has been indicted by a federal grand jury on bank robbery charges, United States Attorney Cindy K. Chung announced today.

-The law provides for a maximum total sentence of 25 years in prison, a fine of $250,000.00, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.
+The law provides for a maximum total sentence of 20 years in prison, a fine of $250,000 or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.

-Assistant United States Attorney Christy C. Wiegand is prosecuting this case on behalf of the government.
+Assistant United States Attorney Rebecca L. Silinski is prosecuting this case on behalf of the government.

-The Federal Bureau of Investigation, along with the City of Pittsburgh Bureau of Police, conducted the investigation leading to the indictment in this case.
+The Federal Bureau of Investigation and City of Pittsburgh Bureau of Police conducted the investigation leading to the Indictment in this case.